Anderson Lopes: Yokohama F. Marinos

 On 3 February 2022, Lopes was announced that he would transfer to J1 League club Yokohama F. Marinos for the 2022 season.
 He made his debut with the club on 19 February where he recorded 1 goal and 1 assist in the match against Cerezo Osaka in a 2–2 draw.
-On 19 April, Lopes make his AFC Champions League debut in a 1–0 lost to Korean club Jeonbuk Hyundai Motors but he didnt take it long where he scored his first goal in the competition in a 3–0 win over Australian club Sydney FC on 25 April.
+On 19 April, Lopes make his AFC Champions League debut in a 1–0 lost to Korean club Jeonbuk Hyundai Motors but he didn't take it long where he scored his first goal in the competition in a 3–0 win over Australian club Sydney FC on 25 April.
 Although he had been performing well since from the start of the season, he was sent off for spitting on opposing defender Daiki Miya in a match against Avispa Fukuoka in Matchweek 14.
 He was suspended for 6 games and fined 600,000 yen.
 He ended his first season with 11 league goals, the joint most at the club and helped to win the 2022 J1 League title.

 In his second season with Yokohama F. Marinos, Lopes continued where he left off in the 2022 season on the scoring charts.
 He ended the season with 22 league goals, the joint most in the league alongside Yuya Osako in the 2023 season.
 He was also named in the 'Best XI' for the season also helping his team to win the 2023 Japanese Super Cup.

 In the 2024 season, Lopes finished the season with 24 league goals retaining his top scorer award where he notably score a hat-trick against Kashiwa Reysol on 29 May in a 4–0 win and also on 16 November in a 4–3 away win against Júbilo Iwata.
 He was then named in the 'Best XI' for the second time.
 Lopes also guided his team all the way to the 2023–24 AFC Champions League final where Yokohama F. Marinos ended up as the runners-up.

 In Lopes last match for the club against rivals Yokohama FC on 5 July 2025, he scored the only goal in the match to win the three points for the club.
 He left the club after scoring 81 goals and providing 20 assists in 157 appearances for the club in all competition.